kirpersidsky/rp2040-efw-hid-emulator/README.md

 Check **Estimate Duration** at the top of the plan.
 This is approximately the time between successive autofocus runs.
-To autofocus more often, reduce the number of science exposures in each target block and add more repeated blocks.
+To autofocus more often, reduce the number of sub-uexposures in each target block and add more repeated blocks.

 ![ASIAIR plan with repeated target blocks](docs/assets/asiair-plan-overview.png)